I feel like this is coming from an angry place and I don’t know why – but I want to talk about Instagram and why it winds me up so much.

 I love Insta for its stories and the ease in connecting with anyone you follow or follows you.
 It’s ease of use and ways of liking and commenting make it one big awesome community.
 And I love it for that.

 But it’s not all sunshine and filtered roses – people play the follow/unfollow game just to gain followers, and the pressure to ‘be cool’ and show off makes many people unapproachable.
+There seems to be a multitude of ways to grow your following and engagement, and the jury is out on whether these are morally right or wrong.
+Some of these methods like nitreo claim to grow following without the use of bots, but does nitreo work?
+It’s not something I know enough about.

 They just want to be ‘insta-famous’.